Sun-Drenched Shenanigans: Oddly Perfect Things to Do in Puerto Vallarta in February

 February Festivals: When Locals And Tourists Actually Mingle

-February packs a cultural punch that belies its short calendar length.
+February packs a cultural punch that belies its short calendar length, which is why incorporating festivals and events into your Puerto Vallarta itinerary maximizes the cultural experience during this vibrant month.
 The Puerto Vallarta Chili Cook-Off, typically held mid-month at Lazaro Cardenas Park, pits local restaurants against each other in a spice-fueled battle royale.
 For about $15, visitors sample enough creative chili variations to necessitate a new relationship with antacids, all while supporting local charities.
 The event has evolved from a small expatriate gathering to a genuine cultural exchange where Mexican chefs often incorporate traditional ingredients that make visitors question everything they thought they knew about chili.

 Valentine’s Day in Puerto Vallarta transcends the commercialized greeting card holiday of the States, infusing Mexican romanticism into every aspect.
 Restaurants along the beach set tables directly in the sand for candlelit dinners, while mariachi bands roam offering serenades for a reasonable fee ($20-30).
 The truly memorable splurge involves sunset catamaran cruises ($120 per couple) featuring three-course dinners and enough champagne to inspire marriage proposals from even the most commitment-phobic partners.

-The Sayulita Music Festival sometimes falls in February (dates vary annually), making the hour-long trip north worthwhile.
+The Sayulita Music Festival sometimes falls in February (dates vary annually), making the hour-long trip north worthwhile, especially considering the weather in Sayulita in February offers ideal conditions for outdoor music festivals.
 This bohemian beach town transforms into a multi-venue music festival featuring everything from traditional Mexican folk to indie rock bands gaining international attention.
 The festival represents the perfect excuse to experience Sayulita’s laid-back surf town vibe, a cultural counterpoint to Puerto Vallarta’s more developed atmosphere.

 Day Trips That Justify Leaving Paradise